pozzo-research-group/MRSFall23/README.md

 > DOI: 10.1039/D2DD00025C (Paper) Digital Discovery, 2022, 1, 502-510 and
 > DOI: 10.1039/D3DD00105A (Paper) Digital Discovery, 2023, 2, 1471-1483

 `fpca.ipynb` contains the code related to functional PCA examples on UV-Vis spectroscopy.
+This can be run using the Google colab.

 `functional_clustering_*.ipynb` contains code related to functional clustering examples on UV-Vis spectra and synthetic Gaussian peaks examples.

-All the notebooks are setup to be run using Google colab.
+To run these two notebooks, create a conda environment by following the instructions [here](https://github.com/pozzo-research-group/papers/blob/main/autophasemap/INSTALL.md)](https://github.com/pozzo-research-group/papers/blob/main/autophasemap/INSTALL.md).